xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 ---
 {% include toc icon="table" title="Netflow, Sampling-Interval and the Mythical Internet Packet Size" %}

+You can find more content related to NCS5500 including routing in routing memory management, VRF, URPF, ACLs,  following this [link](https://xrdocs.io/cloud-scale-networking/tutorials/).

 ## Introduction

 In this post, we will try to clarify key concepts around Netflow technology and potentially correct some common misconceptions.
 Particularly we will explain why the “what is the sampling-rate you support?” is not the right question.